zefer/devise-twitter-mongoid/README.md

 Modify your user model like so

     class User
-	  # To use devise-twitter don't forget to include the :twitter_oauth module:
+	  # To use devise-twitter-mongoid don't forget to include the :twitter_oauth module:
-	  # e.g. devise :database_authenticatable, ... , :twitter_oauth
+	  # e.g. devise :database_authenticatable, ... , :twitterable_oauth

 	  # IMPORTANT: If you want to support sign in via twitter you MUST remove the
 	  #            :validatable module, otherwise the user will never be saved